-Dr. Vito C. Quatela is a board-certified facial plastic and reconstructive surgeon with more than 25 years of experience performing facial rejuvenation procedures.
+Dr. Vito C. Quatela is a board-certified facial plastic and reconstructive surgeon with over 30 years of experience performing facial rejuvenation procedures.
 Dr. Quatela is a past president of the American Academy of Facial Plastic and Reconstructive Surgery and is highly respected by his peers as a recognized expert in all areas of facial plastic surgery, including eyelid surgery, facelift, and other facial procedures.

 There are a few steps to prepare for your upcoming eyelid lift procedure and ensure that you experience a smooth recovery.
 Our surgeons provide extensive pre- and post-operative instructions prior to your eyelid lift procedure.
 If you have any questions or concerns, contact his office immediately.
 To be properly prepared, please do the following:

 At the Quatela Center, blepharoplasty usually takes between one and two hours.
 Because the eyelid lift is an outpatient procedure, patients are able to go home after surgery.